hasanatkazmi/provenance-stats/README.md

 This installs all required packages using apt-get and/or directly from the provider.
 It will also download and build all provenance-auditing tools used.
 This step will take considerable time.
 (for debug commands, read top of ubuntu.yml)

-For Strace reporter to report correctly, Edit and set `/proc/sys/kernel/yama/ptrace_scope` to `0`.
+For Strace reporter to report correctly, edit and set `/proc/sys/kernel/yama/ptrace_scope` to `0`.

 ### 3. Configure a test